awsdocs/amazon-ecr-user-guide/doc_source/lpp_creation.md

 1. Under **Image matches for test lifecycle rules**, review the impact of your lifecycle policy preview\.

 1. If you are satisfied with the preview results, choose **Apply as lifecycle policy** to create a lifecycle policy with the specified rules\.

-**Note**
 You should expect that after applying a lifecycle policy, the affected images are expired within 24 hours\.

+1. If you aren't satisfied with the preview results, you may delete one or more test lifecycle rules and create one or more rules to replace them and then repeat the test\.
+If you don't apply the test lifecycle rules as a lifecycle policy, the test rules will persist in the console\.